Mortyzhou-Shef-BIT/starter-academic/content/admin/index.md

 - Visitors
 ---

-I am Pre-Ph.D. candidate with [School of Computer Science & Technology, Beijing Institute of Technology](http://cs.bit.edu.cn/).
+I am Ph.D. candidate in [School of Computer Science & Technology, Beijing Institute of Technology](http://cs.bit.edu.cn/).

-My research interests are mainly focused on Speech Technology and Multimodal Learning. (especially Voice conversion and Speech Synthesis) with machine learning and deep learning approaches.
+My research interests are mainly focused on Speech Technology and Multimodal Learning. (especially Voice conversion and Speech Synthesis) with deep learning approaches.
+Thanks for the guidance by Dr Mingjie Chen and Dr Yanpei Shi in [SpandH Group at The University of Sheffield](https://www.sheffield.ac.uk/dcs/research/groups/spandh)